Frequently Asked Questions (FAQ)

 As the population of the Gold Coast and surrounding areas continues to grow, the demand on our beaches, foreshore parks, canals and lakes is increasing, and there is a growing diversity of uses and community expectations around available space.
 These demands put pressure on our coastal places, impacting our available recreational space, environmental health, cultural identity, economy and tourism of the Gold Coast.

-A 10-year strategic plan will ensure these areas are well managed, enhanced and resilient.
+This Strategy will ensure these areas are well managed, enhanced and resilient.
 The new strategy will outline a vision to guide investment and major projects over the next decade and beyond.

 What is included in the scope of the new strategy?